librariesio/documentation/contributing.md

 ### Medium
 We have a Medium account at [@librariesio](https://medium.com/@librariesio) and once again it is used to reflect news, events and musings by contributors rather than a direct method of communication.
 Contributors are encouraged to reference @librariesio in a post when talking about the project, so that we may recommend it if appropriate.
 Again the account is moderated and protected by the [core team](https://github.com/orgs/librariesio/teams/core).

+## Who Are Libraries.io's Users?
+Libraries.io focusses on the following personas:

+### Google
+_Is hungry for linked data so she can serve you up search traffic_

+### 'Searcher'
+_Is a developer with a problem, she is looking for something to help solve it._

+### 'Producer'
+_Has a product or products that incorporates some free/open source dependencies.
+She needs to ensure the product(s) are well maintained, free of vulnerabilities and licence compatible._

+### 'Maintainer'
+_Is a developer with a successful free/open source project.
+She's looking to understand more about those who use her project, attract more contributors and manage their contributions well._

+### 'Extender'
+_Has her own ideas.
+She wants access to the raw data so that she can mash up her own service and offer it to the world._

+### 'Overlord'
+_Has a vast empire of people, products and projects.
+Some of which she publishes as open source, some are proprietary.
+She wants to ensure that her policies regarding the use of dependencies are adhered to and that her team are as efficient as possible._

 ## Workflow
 In general we use [GitHub](https://help.github.com/) and [Git](https://git-scm.com/docs/gittutorial) to support our workflow.
 If you are unfamiliar with those tools then you should check them out until you feel you have a basic understanding of GitHub and a working understanding of Git.
 Specifically you should understand how forking, branching, committing, PRing and merging works.